April 18, 2023

 According to Dirk Kronemeijer, founder of GoodNRG Group that includes GoodShipping and GoodFuels, "a growing number of fuel providers, cargo owners, and freight forwarders want to accelerate their transition to clean energy without having to build a new infrastructure first.
 That's where GoodShipping's carbon insetting service comes in, and it's an arena where we believe industry change towards decarbonized shipping is actually achievable."

 At present, shifting to low-carbon fuels is the largest lever that we can pull in the effort to reduce emissions in the maritime sector.
-New fuel options are on the horizon that might eventually be able to offer zero emission maritime transportation, but marine biofuels are available here and now.
+New fuel options are on the horizon that might eventually be able to offer zero emission ocean freight shipping, but marine biofuels are available here and now.
 This is why sustainable marine biofuels are an important tool to reduce your company's emissions footprint and take meaningful climate action today.

 Please get in touch if you would like to learn more about how Flexport or sustainable marine biofuels can contribute to your company’s emission reduction targets.